 But the big question is, “Does treatment really work?”

 Yes, topical and subsurface treatments work on minor to moderate urine contamination.
 However, once contamination nears that 20% threshold, treatment is less likely to work.
 And if it’s over 20%, I can virtually guarantee treatment won’t work.

 In fact, over 20% I won’t even try.
 It’s a waste of time and money and I don’t want to give customers false hope.
 If they want me to simply steam clean the carpet as normal, I might be willing to do that, assuming it’s healthy for me to do so.
 But, again, this will create horrible odors that can take weeks to dissipate.

 Urine treatment is actually pretty complex.
 This manifesto contains very basic descriptions because every case is different.
 To get real answers, we should probably talk so I can give you tailored advice, specific to your exact situation.
 After we talk, I can help you determine if cleaning is a good option for you.

 Call or text me, Ross, at 317-370-9075 or fill out the contact form below.
-I service all of Indianapolis, Carmel, Noblesville, Westfield, Zionsville, Greenwood and the rest of the greater metro area.
+I service Carmel, Fishers, Greenwood, Indianapolis, McCordsville, Noblesville, Westfield, Zionsville and the rest of Indy’s metro area.

 What Thrilled Customers Say